mmaia/kafka-simple-demo/mock-stocks/README.md

 [this is the one](https://github.com/mmaia/docker-compose-images/tree/master/kafka) I've used during development.

+> Set your hosts to resolve the name kafka to your localhost if  you're running this application from source code, this is required because of how kafka resolves it's producer address internally on the docker network and your localhost network.
+If you're running this application including the mockstocks application inside a docker container then kafka should already resolve correctly.

 # Tests and sonarqube

 This project has integration with jacoco to generate code coverage and quality reports.
 Once you run `mvn test` surefire